 Fatty Liver Concerns

 Recent studies have circulated and lead to a plaguing worry about an increase in nonalcoholic fatty livers.
-Dr. Clum separates visceral fat from adipose, and strikes back at how fasts that go low insulin or ketogenic burn off visceral fat foremost.
-We aim to recognize that even the skinniest of people, who feel fasting isn’t for them because of a “lack” of muscle, are wrong to cross out fasting: a good water fast will go after the toxic visceral fat, minimizing those toxins, utilizing those tissues.
+Dr. Clum separates visceral fat from adipose and strikes back at how fasts that go low insulin or ketogenic burn off visceral fat foremost.
+We aim to recognize that even the skinniest of people, who feel fasting isn’t for them because of a “lack” of muscle, is wrong to cross out fasting: a good water fast will go after the toxic visceral fat, minimizing those toxins, utilizing those tissues.
 Your body is that capable.

 Eat Less Often

 Dr. Clum points out some strategies he’s put into play, namely the strict implementation of three solid meals a day.
 Drawing away from the “hormonal lens” of the old American Diabetics Association, which typically assigned patients’ to five or six meals per day, three meals a day—regardless of nutritious content—is a grappling key in altering our liver makeups.
 As I always say, “Don’t eat less, eat less often.”
-Helping people differentiate the symptoms between food dependency and low blood sugar, by limiting the amount of times they sit for a meal, has been eye opening in the medical field.
+Helping people differentiate the symptoms between food dependency and low blood sugar, by limiting the number of times they sit for a meal, has been eye-opening in the medical field.

 Eating less to live longer is something we greatly value.
 It’s not all caloric, either—eating until feeling full is no crime.
-When you reduce the amount of times you sit down for food, and take away the crossovers and in-betweens and snack times, at the end of the day, you’ve eaten less.
+When you reduce the number of times you sit down for food, and take away the crossovers and in-betweens and snack times, at the end of the day, you’ve eaten less.

 Exercise and Fasting

 We then tackle glycogen flexibility—or physical activity.
-There are three moving phases that require change: what you eat, when you eat, and how you move.
+There are three moving phases that require change: what you eat when you eat, and how you move.
 As skeletal muscle becomes endocrine tissue, it’s possible to up your mitochondria, to turn that into what Dr. Clum describes as your engine.
 Doing this broadens the size and capability of your “engine”—most people bear small engines with small gas tanks, which leave their blood sugar to spill over through their blood and continue dangerously onward.

 Moving into more physical activity, Dr. Clum points out the 4 “genres” of exercise which we can categorize: weightlifting, traditional cardio, intensity training, and stress relief cardio.
 Much like dietary tracts and fasting methods, variation is key—many studies report that doing one specifically is less healing than doing two in various degrees.
 In terms of fasting, it’s best to tread lightly—literally.
 Most workouts require a dose of stress relief cardio, which is not something to mistake as your actual exercise, as Dr. Clum suggests.
 Yet, we can both agree that resistive training falls under a lesser valued category when it faces the diabetic world.

-Looking at the sympathetic versus the parasympathetic nervous systems, which Dr. Clum compares to the gas and the breaks, there’s an astounding mix-up between what people consider sympathetic dominance, but what is actually parasympathetic weakness.
+Looking at the sympathetic versus the parasympathetic nervous systems, which Dr. Clum compares to the gas and the breaks, there’s an astounding mix-up between what people consider sympathetic dominance, but what is actually a parasympathetic weakness.
 From a diabetic standpoint, this is prevalent.
 We focus vehemently on the growth hormone, and despite its success, what we really want more of is repair.
 The confounding issue with this growth is that it doesn’t exclude much, so you’ll experience growth in extra tissue, tumors, and other areas.

 Fasting and Meal Timing

 Debunking myths about exercise and food, we attempt to unveil an answer about the most perfect time to eat: before or after workouts.
-We’ve come across a variety of shocking evidences that cite the dangers of eating before a workout, divulging in protein shakes, and spiking your sugar and insulin.
+We’ve come across a variety of shocking evidence that cite the dangers of eating before a workout, divulging in protein shakes, and spiking your sugar and insulin.
 Its results are jarring—no hormonal response, no stamina for your workout, and no energy.

 Another point is the use of natural electrolytes, specifically whole sea salt.
-This, as opposed to a Gatorade sports drink, is pivotal in the post workout phase.
+This, as opposed to a Gatorade sports drink, is pivotal in the post-workout phase.
 The “cold” body factor that comes with exercise, and most specifically in fasting, is often eliminated by salt.